mynah22/Homelab-Guides/pfSenseMyUsage.md

    - SSL certs for pfSense webConfigurator.
 See DNS validation [how-to](/pfsenseDnsAcme.md)
 3. `pfBlockerNG-devel`
    - DNS and IP based adblocker.
 See [how-to](/pfsenseDNSBlackhole.md)
+4. `nmap`
+   - obviously great to have for mapping your network
+   - it also enables manufacturer code decoding on MAC addresses in the pfsense GUI

 # Other services
 1. Dynamic DNS